jdittrich/userNeedResearchBook/text/allURBook.md

 **Creating Groups:** Similar data is organized in lists.
 To rearrange data you can use copy paste, drag and drop and the tools the word processor provides (toolbar to move points in lists etc.)
 \

-**Group Titles/Themes**: Each group gets a headline.
-Create a hierarchy by using different paragraph styles – bigger headlines encompass smaller, lower in hierarchy headlines.
-If you use paragraph styles to format your headlines, you ca n use the navigation tool of the wordprocessor to go through your structure
+**State themes in  titles of  groups**: Each group gets a headline.
+Create a hierarchy by using different paragraph styles – bigger headlines for overarching themes of themes, smaller headlines for themes that encompass the data directly.
+If you use paragraph styles to format your headlines, you can use the navigation tool of the wordprocessor to go through your structure

 #### Analysis with pen and paper